Skip to main content

 terragrunt apply

-Your organization and member accounts are now created with synchronized parameters.
+Your organization and member accounts are now created.

 Troubleshooting